OCF to oneM2M Bridge

 All these functions are suitable for deployment on standard Linux devices including resource constrained devices such as the Dragonboard 410C and Raspberry Pi.
 The bridge is compatible with oneM2M CSEs that support the oneM2M flexContainer and HAIM resources.

-The bridge repository can be obtained using the command:
+The bridge repository can be obtained by following the instructions on the download page.

 Demo of Bridge Operation